A veteran helped spread viral 9/11 conspiracy theories. Can he start over?

 As he left the studio, Korey looked up and smiled at the streaks of yellow and red and orange that had emerged in the trees.

-And what was more American than starting over?
+What was more American than starting over?